 This year the Academy Award-winning masterpiece, The Godfather, celebrates its 50th anniversary.
 Considered by many to be one of the greatest films of all time, the movie follows the saga of the Corleone crime family led by Don Vito Corleone (Marlon Brando), then later his son Michael (Al Pacino).
-Tribeca will screen a restoration of the film with an introduction by star Al Pacino.
+Tribeca will screen a restoration of the film and it's star, Al Pacino will be in conversation prior to the screening.

 Actor and director Al Pacino was born in East Harlem and grew up in New York City’s South Bronx.
 He attended the School of Performing Arts until he moved on to study acting at the Herbert Berghof Studio with Charles Laughton, and later, at the Actors Studio with Lee Strasberg.
 His first leading part in a feature film was in the 1971 drama Panic in Needle Park.
 The following year, Francis Ford Coppola selected him to take on the breakthrough role of Michael Corleone in The Godfather, for which he was nominated for an Academy Award®.